cosmic-plus/js-cosmic-lib/README.md

 service to communicate with any (compatible) wallet; And users to sign transactions from any service without ever divulging private keys.

-The ultimate goal of the CosmicLink protocol is to enable **cross-wallet applications** for Stellar.
+The ultimate goal of the CosmicLink protocol is to enable **wallet-less applications** for Stellar.

 ## Installation